State Franchise Registration Status and Franchise Laws

 Registration or Filing Required?
 Yes, Registration

 Business Opportunity Laws?
-Yes
+No

 New York is a franchise registration state.
 So, you must register your FDD with the Investor Protection Bureau of the New York Attorney General prior to offering or selling franchises in the state.
 New York charges a $750 fee for the initial registration application and a $150 fee for renewal applications, which must be done annually within 120 days of the franchisor’s fiscal year end.
 More information can be found on the New York Attorney General’s Website.